 Doesn’t local generation such as PV improve security of supply?

 A typical PV or renewable installation does not provide any material benefit in terms of security of supply.
 Such installations will not lead Jersey Electriicty to removing standby generation off the grid system and therefore will not lead to lower security costs.
 For example, JE has peak demand on its system at around 9.30pm on a dark, winter evening and therefore solar PV will not assist security of supply, as it cannot generate at times when demand is highest on the system.
 Similarly, wind generation is also intermittent and cannot be relied up during these peak winter demand periods.

 In the UK, for example solar PV is essentially accorded no security of supply value by either Ofgem or National Grid.

 This is not helping to support the States’ position on reducing the Island’s carbon emissions?

-JE’s importation strategy has been instrumental in reducing Jersey’s overall carbon emissions by almost 50% over the last 25 years compared with 1990 levels.
+JE’s importation strategy has been instrumental in reducing Jersey’s overall carbon emissions by around 40% over the last 25 years compared with 1990 levels.
 Electricity supply in Jersey is now less than one tenth of the carbon intensity of the UK electricity grid and we believe it may become even lower in the future.

 Subsidies for renewable energy have been offered by governments in many countries, including the UK, to incentivise the decarbonisation of their electricity grids – though these are now rapidly being withdrawn.
 Jersey has already virtually decarbonised its electricity system to such low levels that the provision of costly, artificial subsidies would have little effect, if any, on Jersey’s carbon emissions.